- Biologics are derived from living organisms or contain components of living organisms.

 However, these are powerful immune system modulators and as such, patients must be carefully screened and monitored for any potential adverse events.
 “Mindful and purposeful use is key in order to gain the most out of these treatments,” sums up Dr. Friedman.

-» For more information on biologic treatments for psoriasis and other skin conditions, use Zwivel’s online directory to locate a board-certified dermatologist in your area.
+» For more information on biologic treatments for psoriasis and other skin conditions, meet our Medical Review Team.